Eczema is not contagious. You cannot catch it from another person through touch, shared items, or any form of contact.

 Having eczema does not mean flares are inevitable.
 Most people can reduce their frequency and severity once they identify their personal triggers.
 These vary by individual, but some appear consistently across those with the condition.

-Dry air, particularly in winter, strips the skin of moisture and compromises the barrier further.
+Dry air, particularly in winter, strips the skin of moisture and further compromises the skin barrier.
 Central heating makes this worse.
 A humidifier in the bedroom can help.

 Irritants in everyday products are a major driver.
 Fragranced soaps, detergents, shampoos, and cleaning products all contain chemicals that penetrate compromised skin and provoke inflammation.
 Unscented, dye-free formulations are generally better tolerated.

 Heat and sweat are underappreciated triggers.
-Sweat increases skin pH and introduces salt that irritates already-sensitive skin.
+Sweat increases skin pH and introduces salt, which irritates already sensitive skin.
 Overheating during exercise or sleep can precede a flare by hours.

 Scratchy or synthetic fabrics, especially wool and certain polyester blends, cause friction and trap heat.
 Loose, breathable cotton clothing tends to be better tolerated.